maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 * We’ll be using the **nmap** port scanner.
 Make sure to read the following sections of the textbook, which describe nmap:
     * In chapter 3.2, in a “Focus On Security: Port Scanning” section
     * The end of chapter 3.5.6
 * Now that you’re trained in the art and science of nmap, it’s safe for you to install it.
-Go ahead and run the following commands if you're using Ubuntu on Windows:
+Go ahead and install it:
-   * `sudo apt update`
-   * `sudo apt install nmap`
 	* If you're on the Mac, [download nmap](https://nmap.org/download.html#macosx), run the installer by right-clicking it and selecting "Open", and then use nmap from the terminal.
+	* If you're on Windows, [download nmap](https://nmap.org/download.html#windows), run the installer, and install both nmap and Npcap.
+You can uncheck the box asking if you want to create a shortcut on your desktop.

 ### When you’re acting as the server…